arcward/DisConcierge/README.md

 After each `/chat` or `/private` response (assuming the command succeeded), users are presented with the following feedback options:

-1. 👍 ("Good"): Indicates the response was satisfactory.
+1. **Good**: Indicates the response was satisfactory.
-2. Outdated: Suggests the information provided is not up-to-date.
+2. **Outdated**: Suggests the information provided is not up-to-date.
-3. Inaccurate: Indicates the response contains errors or hallucinations.
+3. **Inaccurate**: Indicates the response contains errors or hallucinations.
-4. Other: Allows users to provide custom feedback via a modal dialog.
+4. **Other**: Allows users to provide custom feedback via a modal dialog.

 ### Feedback Behavior

-The behavior of the feedback system differs slightly between public channels and private contexts:

-#### Public Channels (`/chat` command)

-- Feedback buttons are visible to all users in the channel.
+- Feedback buttons are visible to all users in the channel, unless using `/private` or using `/chat` in a DM to the bot.
 - Multiple users can provide feedback on the same response.
 - Feedback is stored individually for each user who responds.
-- The "Undo/Reset" option is not available for public interactions.

-#### Private Contexts (`/private` command or `/chat` in DMs)

-- Slash command responses are ephemeral, so only the user who invoked the command can see them (this includes the feedback buttons).
-- If a user selects a feedback button, it becomes disabled.
-If the user selects the 👍 ("Good" - green) feedback button, the bad/red buttons are hidden.
-If the user selects one of the red/bad feedback buttons, the "Good" (green) button is hidden.
-- A "Reset" button appears after providing feedback, allowing users to retract their last feedback.
-Clicking the button resets the feedback buttons to their original state, and removes the reset button.

-### Feedback Lifecycle

-1. When a response is sent, feedback buttons are added to the message.
-2. Users can click on a feedback button at any time while the buttons are active.
-3. In public channels, buttons remain visible but become disabled for a user after they've provided feedback.
-4. In private contexts, buttons update to reflect the current feedback state (e.g., hiding irrelevant options after positive feedback).
-5. Feedback data is stored in the database and can be accessed through the admin interface (see above)

-### Timeout Behavior

-- Feedback buttons automatically become inactive slightly before the original Discord interaction token expires (approximately 15 minutes).
-- In both public/private channels, all buttons are removed except those buttons which were selected by users.
-Those remaining buttons will remain visible, but be disabled, preserving user feedback on the assistant's answer after the window for feedback has closed.
+- When a user clicks a feedback button, a number on the button will increment to confirm it was received, and to indicate the  number of users who have selected that feedback option.
+Selecting a button more than once has no effect.
+The exception to this rule is the "*Other*" button, which allows a user to provide detailed feedback.
+The *Other* button will only be incremented when the modal is submitted, and users can use this button multiple times.

 ### Example Screenshots